How to TikTok BookTok for Authors

 17. Try the Penguin Random House feature

 TikTok recently added a feature just for the BookTok community.
-Users can now link their favorite Penguin Random House book within their videos.
+Users can now link their favorite Penguin Random House book to their videos.
 If you have a favorite book from this publisher, join the fun.

 18. Review your analytics

 Routinely check your analytics with TikTok’s analytics function.
 You can see the percentage of where your followers come from, like hashtags or direct links from social media.
 See if there are any patterns.
 Got certain types of videos that don’t perform too well?
 Do less of those.
-Got certain hashtags that bring in a lot of followers?
+Got certain booktok tags that bring in a lot of followers?
 Use them more frequently.

 Now you know how to TikTok BookTok.
 What else?